Clear Answers and Explanations on Tenancy In Common (TIC)

-Individual tenancy in common financing is not the same as individual condominium financing, and does not turn a tenancy in common interest into the equivalent of a condominium.
-Since a TIC owner does not have title to a particular unit, an individual TIC loan cannot be secured by a particular unit or home.
-So just as TIC owners rely on a contract (the unrecorded TIC Agreement) rather than a deed for their right to occupy a particular apartment, tenancy in common lenders must rely on that same contract rather than their trust deed or mortgage to guarantee that they will be able to deliver those same occupancy rights to a foreclosure sale buyer and thereby generate enough sale proceeds to repay the defaulting owner’s debt.
+Individual TIC financing is not the same as individual condominium financing, and does not turn a TIC into a condominium.
+Since TIC properties have not been subdivided, an individual TIC mortgage cannot be secured by a particular unit or home.
+So, just as TIC owners rely on the unrecorded TIC agreement (rather than a deed) for their right to occupy a particular home, TIC lenders must rely on the TIC agreement (rather than their trust deed or mortgage) to guarantee that they will be able to deliver those same occupancy rights to a foreclosure sale buyer.

 With a TIC group loan, how is each owner’s payment determined?

-Each co-tenant’s group loan payment is determined by the amount of the group loan he/she is responsible to repay.
-When the TIC is first formed, each owner’s down payment is subtracted from his/her purchase price to determine how much of the group loan that owner is responsible to repay.
-The difference between a co-tenant’s purchase price and down payment, often called the co-tenant’s loan amount or loan share, is divided into the total amount of the group loan to determine the co-tenant’s loan percentage.
-The co-tenant’s loan percentage determines how much of the monthly payment on the group loan that co-tenant must pay.
+When a group loan TIC is first formed, each owner’s down payment is subtracted from his/her purchase price to determine how much of the group loan that owner is responsible to repay.
+The difference between an owner’s purchase price and down payment is his/her loan amount or loan share, and is divided into the total amount of the group loan to determine that owner’s loan percentage.
+The loan percentage determines how much of the monthly payment on the owner must pay.

-Assuming each co-tenant pays exactly his/her share of the monthly group loan payment each month, the loan percentages will not need to be adjusted.
+Assuming Jane and Bill each pay exactly his/her share of the group loan payment each month, the loan percentages will never need to be adjusted.
 The gradual decrease of the amount owed over time (due to loan amortization) will not affect the loan percentages.
-The loan shares will require adjustment only if a co-tenant decides to pay more than his/her regular monthly payment (perhaps to pay down his/her loan amount more quickly) or if the loan is refinanced.
+The loan shares will require adjustment only if an owner decides to pay more than his/her regular monthly payment (perhaps to pay down his/her loan amount more quickly).
 When loan percentages differ dramatically from ownership percentages, extra documentation should be used to provide additional security to the owner with substantially greater equity.

 What is TIC wraparound financing?